cloudquery/cloudquery/plugins/destination/s3/docs/overview.md

 - `path` (`string`) (required)

-  Path to where the files will be uploaded in the above bucket.
+  Path to where the files will be uploaded in the above bucket, for example `path/to/files/{{TABLE}}/{{UUID}}.parquet`.

   The path supports the following placeholder variables:

   - `{{TABLE}}` will be replaced with the table name
   - `{{SYNC_ID}}` will be replaced with the unique identifier of the sync.
 This value is a UUID and is randomly generated for each sync.